- Off road parking

 - Washing machine

 Stranraer 6 miles.
 Charming stone-built detached former gamekeeper's cottage, superbly situated on a country estate near Stranraer in Wigtownshire in Scotland's Dumfries and Galloway region.
 Surrounded by a large garden, this Stranraer cottage is ideal for a family or a couple seeking a haven of tranquillity while exploring this diverse part of Scotland.
 All ground floor, this Stranraer cottage has two cosy bedrooms and the accommodation is completed by a kitchen and a sitting room with a welcoming woodburner.
 Outside, this Stranraer cottage has a large garden to the rear with a patio and is the perfect place to relax with a drink in the tranquil atmosphere and plan your activities.
 The garden also attracts red squirrels, roe deer and a wide variety of birds.
-Sitting in the country estate of Lochnaw Castle, the property is surrounded by delightful woodland walks and fishing is available on the loch within the Lochnaw Castle estate.
+Sitting in the country estate of Lochnaw Castle, the property is surrounded by delightful woodland walks, whilst fishing is available at Kirkland Fishery in the nearby village of Leswalt.
 Stranraer is six miles to the east and is a bustling town in its own right on the shores of Loch Ryan.
 This is a delightful Stranraer cottage in a wonderful country setting which can be enjoyed at any time of the year.

 All ground floor.
 Two bedrooms: 1 x double, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
-Fitted kitchen.
+Kitchen.
 Utility.
 Sitting room with woodburner.

 - Last minute